Chemmart Pravastatin Tablets

 - You drink alcohol every day or you have, or have had, any problems with drug or alcohol dependence.

-- You have had an organ (e.g. kidney or heart) transplant.
+- You have had an organ transplant (e.g. kidney or heart).

-- You are currently pregnant or you plan to become pregnant.
+- You plan to become pregnant.
 Do not take this medicine whilst pregnant.
 You should also check with your doctor about your contraceptive use, to ensure that you don't become pregnant accidentally.

 - You are planning to have surgery or an anaesthetic.